VarolOkan/libAIML/README.md

 Note: --enable-javascript: JavaScript integration is broken at this moment but I intend to replace the previous integration of SpiderMonkey with googles v8 engine.<br>
 This should not only make the system faster but bring it also to the same level as NodeJS.

+Note: --enable-javascript: Youneed to make sure that the library files are either in the search path ( I.e. ise LDFLAGS, and LIBS ) or you can specify the path to v8's top source directory with --with-v8-path=/path/to/v8/
+Please let me know if you run into issues with the libs.
+You can modify configure.in and run autoconf afterwards and try again ./configure ...

 RUN:
 ====